Best puff pastry apple hand pies

 Instructions

-• Take the apples and fold them into the sugar mixture, mix until all apples are covered.
-Place about 2 spoonfuls of this onto the top portion of each pastry strip, leaving a border on each side.
+- Take the apples and fold them into the sugar mixture, mix until all apples are covered.
+Place about 2 spoonfuls of this onto one side of each pastry strip, leaving a border all around.
 If any juices flood the pastry, that's okay.

-• Cover the top with the bottom part of the pastry, seal the edges with a fork, brush each pie with egg, sprinkle with some turbinado sugar.
+- Fold the empty side of the dough over the filled side, seal the edges with a fork, brush each pie with egg and sprinkle with some turbinado sugar.
 Place in the center of the oven and bake for about 15 minutes until the pastry is puffy and golden brown in color.
 Remove from oven and let cool to room temperature before serving.

 Notes

-• I like to use fresh, already rolled sheets of puff pastry that I get at my store.
+- I like to use fresh, already rolled sheets of puff pastry that I get at my store.
 You can use frozen too, but allow to completely thaw before baking.
 Puff pastry sheets come in different sizes so you can adjust the number of pies you want to make.
 The weight of 2 sheets is usually around 17-18 oz (500g).
 One sheet, on average, makes 4 hand pies.
+You can make 8 mini hand pies if you cut the sheets even smaller.

 These look perfect, I love that you grated the apples – I’m going to try that next time.
 And oh my gosh – I cannot wait for the revival!